teuben/teunix/Install/KFocus_22.04.md

 3. The hinges on the display are not stiff enough, they often collapse on me when doing comfy computing.
    It doesn't help that the hinges only open to 130 deg, not 180.

+4. The sleep mode doesn't always work, overnight the battery is empty.
+Only positive point to note here is that unlike for example Dell and Thinkpad, it will boot up right away.
+My others need to be on charge for 10 or 20 minutes as they seem to want some minimum charge before even booting.
+   I have a thinkpad on kfocus as well, it seems to sleep fine.

+5. Several times now my desktop preferences (e.g. hot corners, power savings setting) have been reset.
+Did this happen during an upgrade.
+I have a thinkpad laptop on the kfocus as well, same issue.

 ## Unboxing